 The following plot is obtained using Analyze > Fit Y by X, selecting Log10TotalComp as Y and Industry as X. To show the boxplots, click the red triangle and select Boxplots under Display Options.
 The widths are proportional to the frequencies.

+We call these data “passenger demand”, but they actually measure consumption.

 To do this in JMP, use plot linking with Analyze > Distribution of Month on JMP.

-This can be obtained using Analyze > Distribution with RelChange selected as Y and Month selected for By.
+This can be obtained using Analyze > Distribution with RelChange selected as Y and Month selected for By, or click the red triangle above the comparison boxplots and choose the item “Means and Std Dev”.

+Some other patterns can be found if you dig deeper.
+For example, what patterns are hidden by the boxplots shown on this page?